Go to the Students section

 The actual £Stg proceeds that we receive for each instalment may vary, as it is dependent upon the US$ / £Stg exchange rate on the date the funds are received in the UK.

 Once the funds are received by Oxford Brookes, we will deduct any tuition fees and / or accommodation charges that may be due for the relevant semester.
 Any remaining balance of funds from each disbursement will then be paid directly to you, within 10 days.
+Please visit Payment of US Student Loans to provide your bank details to the Student Finance Office.
 You will be contacted by the Student Finance Office for confirmation of payment arrangements, preferably onto your UK debit card or into your UK bank account.
-Please see the International Student Advice Team’s web page Money and Banks.
+Please see the International Student Advice Team’s webpage Money and Banks.

-The only private loan currently available to students at foreign schools is the Smart Loan from Sallie Mae.
+The only private loan currently available to students at foreign schools is the Smart Loan from Sallie Mae Student Loans.

 Please review the Federal Aid Direct Lending programme before you progress with a private loan as this may be a more favourable option.